Flat roof – inverted roof

 An inverted roof is a type of warm roof construction, occasionally referred to as an ‘upside down’ or ‘protected membrane’ roof.

 Unlike a conventional warm roof build-up, the waterproofing is not installed as the outermost layer.
 Usually a liquid-applied product like hot melt, the waterproofing is applied to the structural deck.
-The insulation and a membrane, called a water control layer, are both loose laid before being covered by ballast – typically gravel or paving slabs.
+The insulation and a membrane, called a water flow reducing layer (WFRL), are both loose laid before being covered by ballast – typically gravel or paving slabs.

 What Polyfoam XPS products are suitable for an inverted flat roof?